 If you leave Budapest on QR200 in the afternoon, all flights are scheduled to be Airbus A330 service.
 These planes feature Qatar Airways’ oldest business class product.
 You can expect lie flat seats arranged in a 2-2-2 pattern.
 You can find a detailed review of the product here.
 Choosing the morning departure QR202 may result in boarding an Qatar Airways A320 and ending up in a short haul business class cabin.

 Search & Book

 According to fare rules, these cheap tickets are available for trips of at least four days, but not longer than a month.
-There are no restrictions on sales period or travel period – however, Qatar Airways can withdraw this offer at any time.
+Tickets could be sold until April 28th and the offer is valid for trips commencing until the same date.
 A stopover in Doha can be added on either the out- or inbound leg, free of charge.